Feeling rooted … and free

 Baobab Books promotes diversity in children and youth literature.
 We transmit knowledge and also encourage local book production in regions and among communities where books are not available at large.
 In our work we focus especially on minorities and on the situation of indigenous peoples, for in many places these groups have to fight for their recognition and continued vibrancy of their culture, a field in which literature plays an extremely important role.
 It is a great honour for Baobab Books to cooperate with Taitung National Living Art Centre under its Director Lee Chi-Chung.
-This most fruitful cooperation began in 2013 and was continued in spring 2018 with another workshop in the Yüli Township.
+This most fruitful cooperation began in 2013 and lasted until 2019.
+Read more about the workshop in Yüli Township.

 The Yüli township lies in the south of the province of Hualien.
 The broad plain is characterised by paddy fields, the sides of the valley are forested and inhabited in places, especially by the indigenous Amis people.
 Tea farmers produce the country’s typical Oolong tea on many fields in the terraced hills.

 The fifth workshop that Baobab Books has staged, in partnership with the National Living Art Center Taitung, took place in May 2018, in the compound of the primary school in Yüli.
 Just a few years ago the small house, which serves as a communal hall, was derelict.
 An initiative launched by a few members of the community restored it and made it habitable again.
 Everyone who was able to brought something along to furnish the place or actively helped in the renovation.
 Mr. Ming Chien, who is simultaneously the secretary of the local primary school, was the driving force behind the initiative.
 The space that has been created there is more than just a social meeting place for villagers.
 In the section facing the road there is a small shop for local products, as well as a kitchen.
 The pupils learn how to prepare traditional dishes there.
 Once a week there is a communal lunch, with the parents of each pupil contributing something to eat.